 Step 8: Once you receive the verification code, enter it in the text box.

 Step 10: After the verification of your account is successful, you’ll see a message displayed on your screen that says, “Congratulations, Your YouTube account is now verified.

 The custom thumbnail option is now enabled.
 Go back to the previous segment to set an image of your choice as the thumbnail.

 What should be the theme of the thumbnail?

 I have explained all the technical aspects of a thumbnail.
 Now it’s time to touch the creative angle.
 When you decide to make a video for YouTube, the first is finalizing a concept, writing a script, making some arrangements, and then shooting the video.
 A lot of thought and work goes into making a video.
 The same translates to thumbnails.
 It would be best to think about the thumbnail in advance, not have to go through any troubles after the video is on the site.

-Tech critics place themselves in the background and keep the product in their hands, which is the main focus of the video.
+Tech critics place themselves in the background and keep the product in their hands, which is the video’s main focus.
 This is a perfect thumbnail.
 If your channel has cooking videos, you could set a thumbnail with you in the background and the prepared dish in your hand or something on the same path.
-Brands like to use the image of their latest product as the thumbnail.
+Brands like to use the image of their latest product as a thumbnail.

 What is the best size for YouTube thumbnails?

 A resolution of 1280×720 is apt for a YouTube thumbnail.
 It should have a minimum width of 640 pixels and a 16:9 aspect ratio.
 Also, the thumbnail size should be under 2MB.

 Most YouTubers use Canva, Adobe Spart, Fotor, Snappa, Photoshop, etc., to create thumbnails.
 I have covered Canva in detail.